scipy-conference/scipy_proceedings/papers/manuel_krebber/manuel_krebber.rst

 Application: Finding matches for a BLAS kernel ..............................................

-Lets assume we want to find all subexpressions of some expression which we can compute efficiently with the `?TRMM`_ BLAS_ routine.
+Lets assume we want to find all subexpressions of some linear algebra expression which we can compute efficiently with the `?TRMM`_ BLAS_ routine.
 These all have the form :math:`\alpha \times op(A)  \times B` or :math:`\alpha  \times B  \times op(A)` where
 :math:`op(A)` is either the identity function or transposition, and :math:`A` is a triangular matrix.
 For this example, we will leave out all variants where :math:`\alpha \neq 1`.

-First, we define the variables and constraints we need:
+We can construct the patterns using sequence variables to capture the remaining operands of the multiplication:

 .. code-block:: python